cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 ```

 However, some expert users may require manually configuring options that are tailored to their use of cvc5.
-Notably, the specific technique for
+Notably, the set of options for solving quantified formulas may vary significantly based on the logic and the needs and priorities of the user.
 We plan to publish a followup post on recommendations how to find the best combination for your application.